 Launch Yandex Browser from the Applications Menu on Ubuntu

 Open the Activities overview, search for Yandex Browser, and launch it like any other desktop application.
+If you installed Beta, search for the Beta launcher separately.
 On first start, you can sign in, import bookmarks, and decide whether to make it your default browser.

 Launch Yandex Browser from the Terminal on Ubuntu

-If you are already inside a graphical session, you can start the browser from a terminal with the stable launcher command.
+If you are already inside a graphical session, start the installed variant with its matching terminal command.

 yandex-browser-stable &